 Introduction to Arius

-By the time Constantine took power the Church had not as yet clearly defined the nature of its belief in the divinity of Christ.
+By the time Constantine took power the Church, which had always proclaimed belief in the divinity of Christ and the Trinity, had not as yet clearly defined how to officially and exactly explain the nature of its belief.
 Yes, of course, from the very beginning the Church believed and taught he was the divine Son of God.
-But, the Gnostics had twisted Christian doctrine into making Jesus an ethereal messenger, not really possessing human flesh, not really being human and dying, not really being divine.
+But, there were challenges.
+For example, the Gnostics twisted Christian doctrine into fitting into their philosophy, making Jesus an ethereal messenger, not really possessing human flesh, not really being human and dying, not really being divine.
+There were many forms of this doctrine.

 In beginning to speak about Arius we need to grab some background information.